Protein Baked Oats

 4 Baked oats with protein after baking

-Ingredients to make the base recipe
+Ingredients to make the protein baked oats base recipe

 • Protein Powder: You’ll see a majority of recipes for baked oats include protein powder since it adds protein to the breakfast meal.
 I use plant-based Four Sigmatic, which has a great texture to add to any baked oats.
 It’s not gritty, grainy, or sandy.
-Instead it’s a smooth protein blend without gums or fillers!
+Instead, it’s a smooth protein blend without gums or fillers!

-• Banana: This adds flavor, sweetness and moisture to the recipe.
+• Banana: This adds flavor, sweetness, and moisture to the recipe.
 Instead of one banana, you can add an extra ¼ cup of any milk or use applesauce.

-• Maple syrup: To add a touch of sweetness to oats, but you can leave it out if it’s sweet enough with the banana.
+• Maple syrup: To add a touch of sweetness to the oats, but you can leave it out if it’s sweet enough with the banana.

 • Baking powder: This helps the baked oats rise while baking.